rayafort/plans/docs/index.rst

-Welcome to Laraplans's documentation!
+Welcome to Plans' documentation!
 =====================================

-This library intends to provide a quick starting point to any app that requires SaaS style plans and subscriptions.
+This library intends to provide a quick starting point to any app that requires SaaS style plans and features.

 .. toctree::
    :hidden:

-   Laraplans <self>
+   Plans <self>

 .. toctree::
    :maxdepth: 2